 On November 19, 2001, we established an asset account line of credit.
 The asset account line of credit is secured by government and government agency securities.
-Under the asset account line of credit, we may borrow up to 95% of the current value of the government and government agency securities with which we secure the line.
-Our available line of credit at June 30, 2004, was \$14,853,503.
-Our outstanding balance under the asset account line of credit at June 30, 2004, and June 30, 2003, was \$0 and \$7,983,520, respectively.
+Currently, under the asset account line of credit may be rorow up to \$8,000,000.
+The asset account line of credit may be increased to up to 95% of the current value of the government and government agency securities with which we secure the line.
+Our outstanding balance under the asset account line of credit at September 30, 2004, and September 30, 2003, was \$0 and \$7,609,500, respectively.
 The asset account line of credit bears interest at a rate of the Broker Call Rate plus 50 basis points.